 The senior investment professionals and members of the investment committee of each investment team serve or may serve as officers, directors, members or principals of entities that operate in the same or a related line of business as we do, or of investment funds, accounts or other investment vehicles sponsored or managed by Churchill or its affiliates.
 Similarly, Churchill may have other clients or other accounts with similar, different or competing investment objectives as us.
 In serving in these multiple capacities, they may have obligations to other clients or investors in those entities, the fulfillment of which may not be in our best interests or in the best interest of our shareholders.
-For example, Messrs.
-Kencel, Strife, Linett and Schwimmer have and will continue to have management responsibilities for other investment funds, including NC SLF Inc., a closed-end investment company registered under the 1940 Act, Nuveen Churchill Private Capital Income Fund, a BDC, and other accounts or other investment vehicles sponsored or managed by affiliates of Churchill.
+For example, certain members of the investment committee have and will continue to have management responsibilities for other accounts or other investment terms or other investment funds, including NC SLF Inc., a closed-end investment company registered under the 1940 Act, Nuveen Churchill Private Capital Income Fund, a BDC, and other accounts or other investment vehicles around by affiliates of Churchill, or other third-party registered investment advisors.
 Churchill seeks to allocate investment opportunities among eligible accounts in a manner that is fair and equitable over time and consistent with their respective allocation policies.
 In addition, Churchill or its affiliates also earn additional fees related to the securities in which we invest, which may result in conflicts of interests for the senior investment professionals and members of the investment committee making investment decisions.

 For example, Churchill and its affiliates may act as an arranger, syndication agent or in a similar capacity with respect to securities in which we invest, where Churchill's investment staff sources and arranges financing transactions that may be eligible for investment by its client accounts (including us), and in connection therewith commits to source, arrange and issue such financing instruments as may be required by the related issuer(s).
-In connection with such sourcing and arranging activity, such iss
+In connection with such sourcing and arranging activity, such issuer(s) agree to pay to Churchill and its affiliates compensation in the form of closing or arrangement fees, which compensation is paid to them at or immediately prior to the funding of such financing, separately from management fees paid by us.
+Additionally, affiliates of Churchill may act as the administrative agent on credit facilities under which such securities are issued, which may contemplate additional compensation to such affiliates for the service of acting as administrative agent thereunder.